theoduluard/Jibrax-API/README.md

 This allows us to simulate a real-world collaborative environment while applying advanced software design and persistence principles.

+## Git structure

+In this git project you may find multiple branch each corresponding to a part of the Advanced Software Architecture course.
+- main
+- →main-spring←
+- main-servelet
+- main-jaxrs-openapi

 ## User stories

-### Creation/Delete
+### Write

-- Create a new team.
+- Create/Delete/Update a new team.
-- Delete a team.
-- Create a new user.
+- Create/Delete/Update a new user.
-- Delete a team.
-- Create a project.
-- Delete a project.
+- Create/Delete/Update a project.
-- Create a task.
-- Delete a task.
+- Create/Delete/Update a task.

 ### Query

 - Get users' information.
+- Get user by id.
+- Get user by username.
+- Get user by email.
+- Get users' by team id.
 - Get teams' information.
-- Get users by team.
+- Get team by id.
-- Get active users.
-- Get user by name.
+- Get team by name.
-- Get the team of a user.
-- Get team leader.
-- Get tasks' information.
 - Get projects' information.
-- Get projects' leader (Assignee class).
+- Get project by id.
-- Get task's assignee (Assignee class).
+- Get project by leader.
-- Get tasks by project.
+- Get task by id.
-- Get projects by assignee.
+- Get tasks by project id.
-- Get tasks by assignee.
+- Get tasks by assignee id.

 ## Database Architecture